netdata/netdata/docs/developer-and-contributor-corner/style-guide.md

 A particular word, phrase, or metaphor you're familiar with might not translate well to the other cultures featured among Netdata's global community.
 We recommended you avoid slang or colloquialisms in your writing.

-In addition, don't use abbreviations that have not yet been defined in the content.
+In addition, don't use abbreviations that haven’t yet been defined in the content.
 See our section on [abbreviations](#abbreviations-acronyms-and-initialisms) for additional guidance.

 If you must use industry jargon, such as "mean time to resolution," define the term as clearly and concisely as you can.